WHY DO TODAYS CHOWS LOOK SO DIFFERENT FROM THE ONES IN THIS ARCHIVE?

 Admired by emperors as well as by Western royalty, used by Chinese peasants for food and clothing,. and adopted as a “favorite” of the movie star set in Hollywood in the 1920’s, the Chow Chow has had a dramatic history. ” ~from CCCI WEBSITE

-The breed count gradually declined with the rewriting of a more concise Standard in the 1980’s, focusing on correct breed type and addressing health issues, but in the wake of this breeding frenzy, Chows were left with new challenges in terms of soundness and genetic problems.
-Complicating matters, the “square” outline of our breed was compromised while the fancy focused on obtaining heavier bone, heads and coats.
+The breed count gradually declined with the rewriting of a more concise 1986 BREED STANDARD, focusing on correct breed type and addressing health issues, but in the wake of this breeding frenzy, Chows were left with new challenges in terms of soundness and genetic problems.
+Complicating matters, the “square” outline, stilted gait and other hallmarks of chow “breed type” were compromised while the fancy focused on obtaining heavier bone, heads and coats.

 Unfortunately the original chow blueprint is fading fast and has become more difficult to decipher with each passing generation.
-I am a huge believer that as breeders, we have inherited the responsibility and HONOR to be the custodians of our standard…..to preserve chow breed type as it was handed down to us through those first imports into the country..
+I am a huge believer that as breeders, we have inherited the responsibility and HONOR to be the custodians of our standard…..to preserve chow breed type as it was handed down to us through the early imports into our country..
 There is always room in the CHOW STANDARD for interpretation by individual breeders, but the core of TRUE CHOW BREED TYPE and HEALTH should always be considered first and foremost and never compromised.

 Let the images within the walls of this virtual archive remind us that the future of the Chow, relies on never forgetting their glorious past. ~Sandra Miller